, Answering FAQ'sTurboTax Employee

 What is the Kiddie Tax?

 It's a tax, commonly referred to as the "Kiddie Tax," that is applied to your child's unearned income of more than $2,000.
-Unearned income refers to investments, such as interest, dividends and capital gains, not income from wages or self-employment.
+Unearned income refers to investments, such as interest, dividends and capital gains, income from wages or self-employment are not included.

-Your child has investment income of more than $2,000 and falls into one of these categories:
+Your child is generally affected if they have investment income of more than $2,000 and falls into one of these categories:

-- Full-time student age 19-23 at the end of 2013, with earned income (from working) that is less than or equal to half their support
+- Full-time student age 19-23 at the end of 2014, with earned income (from working) that is less than or equal to half their support.

 How does the tax work?

 The tax kicks in only when your child’s investment income exceeds $2,000.
 The first $1,000 reported on your return is tax free, the second $1,000 is taxed at the child’s rate.

 Unearned income above that amount is subject to the Kiddie Tax – that is, your marginal tax rate.
 Marginal tax rate is your highest rate applied to the last dollar you earned.
 That could be as high as 28, 33, 35%, or 39.6%.

 You can pay the kiddie tax in either of two ways: